 Based on the information taken from the input stage in terms of bill of materials and construction processes, the system unit under analysis can be evaluated to form a hierarchy of materials (Fig. 7).

 With this information, the systems can be represented in the form of a connection diagram to highlight the sequence of necessary disassembly operations and limitations of achieving each, given the current technological landscape.
 For completeness, an additional table that outlines the given tasks for disassembly can be written in terms of descriptions, time taken to complete and their interdependencies ie. predecessors (Fig. 8).

 Connection diagrams such as the one shown in figure 8 will be constructed for the façade system under study, to be able to easily infer the disassembly method in each recovery scenario.
-For example, a limiting point for recovering float glass in the system shown in figure 8 would be the adhesive fixing to PVB meaning that the system can no longer be broken down any further in the existing technological landscape.
+For example, a limiting point for recovering float glass in the system shown in figure 8 would be the adhesive fixing to PVB meaning that the system can not be effectively separated into its constituent components without a significant loss of value in the existing technological landscape.
 In the instance of technological barriers, potential solutions can be considered as discussed with industry.